prooph/service-bus/docs/async_message_producer.md

 hide such an asynchronous workflow behind a unified interface.
-You can start with synchronous message dispatching by routing your messages directly to message handlers and if you later want to improve response times you can switch to async processing on a per message basis by routing the appropriate messages to a message producer which hands them over to a messaging system like rabbitMQ, zeroMQ, gearman or beanstalkd.
+You can start with synchronous message dispatching by routing your messages directly to message handlers and if you later want to improve response times you can switch to async processing on a per message basis by routing the appropriate messages to a message producer which hands them over to a messaging system like RabbitMQ, ZeroMQ, Gearman, Beanstalkd or any other queue.

 ## Available MessageProducer